edwinacunav/mkxpplus/README.md

 ### MRI
 Website: https://www.ruby-lang.org/en/

-Matz's Ruby Interpreter, also called CRuby, is the most widely deployed version of ruby.
+Matz's Ruby Interpreter, also called CRuby for it has a C based API, is the most widely deployed version of Ruby.
 If you're interested in running games created with RPG Maker XP, this is the one you should go for.
-MRI 1.8 is what was used in RPG Maker XP, however, this binding is written against 2.5 (the latest version).
+MRI 1.8 is what was used in RPG Maker XP, however, this binding is written against 2.5 (the current stable version).
 For games utilizing only the default scripts provided by Enterbrain, this binding works quite well so far.

 Note that there are language and syntax differences between 1.8 and 2.5, so some user created scripts may not work correctly.
+Version 2.5 will not forgive you if you use the old syntax like in case statements where people used to place a colon after a when condition, i.e. when 2 : call_battle.
+The colon should be replace with a then keyword to enforce compatibility with later versions of Ruby.

 For a list of differences, see: http://stackoverflow.com/questions/21574/what-is-the-difference-between-ruby-1-8-and-ruby-1-9